RockitBootcamp/Phoenix/Projects/jQuery Twitter v2/README.md

 Available tasks are:

-- `gulp serve`: serves the app on `localhost:8000` and starts the API on `localhost:3000`
+- `gulp serve`: serves the web app on `localhost:8000` **and** starts the API on `localhost:3000`
+- `gulp serve:web`: serves **only** the web app on `localhost:8000`
 - `gulp serve:api`: serves **only** the API
+- `gulp build`: build the `js/bundle.js` file using Browserify

-### build
+### lint

-The `build` tasks needs to use Browserify to compile the JavaScript files into a `js/bundle.js` file, using `js/index.js` as the entrypoint.
-Use `hbsfy` as a Browserify transform for your Handlebars templates.

-The npm modules required are

-- browserify
-- hbsfy
-- vinyl-source-stream
+For the `lint` task, you will need to use the "gulp-jshint" package from npm.
+Add the "lint" task as a *dependency* for the "default" task.
+Use the `'default'` reporter for JSHint.

 ### clean

 For the `clean` task, simply delete the `js/bundle.js` file to "clean up" your project files.

-On larger projects, everything might be built into a special build directory, and a `clean` task would be responsible for removing the build output.
+> On larger projects, everything might be built into a special build directory, and a `clean` task would be responsible for removing the build directory to ensure the new build is clean of any old files.

 ## State Management

-Since some threads are alread provided for you in the initial HTML, the first thing you should do is create the aforementioned state managment.
+Since some threads are already provided for you in the initial HTML, the first thing you should do is create the aforementioned state management.
 This should take care of 2 out of the 6 functions we just mentioned.
 It's important to implement state management early so we can see the moving parts even though nothing dynamic is being created yet.

 ## Templating